 Compared to national and state averages across all facilities.

 Ashton Health and Rehabilitation Quality Metrics

 In Ashton Health and Rehabilitation, 10.09% of Patients had Pressure Ulcers

 This is the percent of patients who have had a pressure ulcer.
 Pressure ulcers, which are also called bed sores, are routinely the result of patients staying in one position for too long.
 Better nursing protocols reduces the number of pressure ulcers sustained by residents in a nursing home.

 Minimizes Serious Falls

 In Ashton Health and Rehabilitation, 3.86% of Patients had Serious Falls

-This tells you the percent of patients who have had a fall which caused major injury.
+This is the percentage of patients that suffered from a fall which caused severe injury.

 Minimizes Urinary Tract Infections